SudoWatson/PhotoPolarAlign/README.md

 <details>
 <summary>Local Platesolving</summary>

-Platesolving in local mode go much faster as in Nova (online) and does not require any internet connection.
+Platesolving in local mode run much faster as in Nova (online) and does not require any internet connection.

 - Linux (Debian family)
 1) Download astrometry.net: